andriasang/monitorix/README.markdown

     |_Zend <- your Zend Framework library

 ### Setup steps
+If you use Composer, skip to step 3.

 1. Add the 'Monitorix' folder to your library folder or use a Symlink
 2. Add  'Monitorix_' to your namespaces.
 3. Create the database, the table and the user with the help of docs/monitorix.sql